lilrory/lilrory/README.md

 Hello, I'm [lilrory] 👋
 About Me
 Hey there!
-I'm [Your Name], a 21-year-old enthusiast passionate about programming and bringing ideas to life through code.
+I'm a 21-year-old enthusiast passionate about programming and bringing ideas to life through code.
 I use my skills to find creative solutions to technical challenges and love the process of continuous learning.

 My Technologies
 🐍 Python